-Greetings, lovely readers - we hope you had a peaceful Christmas full of all the food, drink and other treaty things you could possibly want, as well as a happy start to the New Year.
-We've had ourselves a rest too, and while the return to a life of emails and spreadsheets might come as a shock after two weeks of being surgically attached to the sofa, I personally am raring to go.
+Greetings, lovely readers - we hope you've had a happy start to the New Year.
+While the return to a life of emails and spreadsheets might come as a shock after two weeks of being surgically attached to the sofa, I personally am raring to go.
 There'll be things to do, bands to write about and a flood of brilliant new albums (see our release calendar resource).

 At this point in time when the year is still mostly a blank slate, in's and out's lists end up flying around the internet.
 They're good fun.
 As such, we thought we'd have a go at one of our own.
 We're going to have a lot to talk about in the next 12 months, and chances are there'll be some curveballs along the way.